paultopia/snakepit/README.md

 If you want to see how clj and python can exchange actual data in JSON format, that's in here too.
 Just use `lein run json` or `./talk.sh json`

+If you want to try out a version that wires the Clojure-side up with core.async, give it the commandline argument `async` instead of `json`.

 Created using the basic leiningen app template, mostly following [this tutorial on the Clojure-side](http://clojurerabbitmq.info/articles/getting_started.html) and [this tutorial on the Python-side](https://www.rabbitmq.com/tutorials/tutorial-one-python.html), so, like, almost none of the code is actually mine, but any residual rights that I may have in, I dunno, the act of putting the two tutorials together or something, is hereby committed to the public domain.

 Other useful info: [this github issue](https://github.com/MassTransit/MassTransit/issues/370) explains why the default needs to be changed on the clojure-side to `:auto-delete false`.
 And [this](https://www.cloudamqp.com/blog/2015-05-18-part1-rabbitmq-for-beginners-what-is-rabbitmq.html) is a very nice general explainer for how rabbitmq works.
 I also looked at [this](http://bernhardwenzel.com/articles/how-to-build-a-message-driven-microservice-application/), though didn't get too much from it.